deeprest/sagaGitlabMirror/Design.md

 2. Parts. reclaim parts
 3. Gears.
 Health can be reclaimed from dropped "gears" ala Sonic.
 Respawn if empty.
 4. Instant Replay.
 Go back before death and replay with a few seconds leeway.
 - Instant Replay: Playback system, use for death cycle:  go back in time to last grace period, play a couple seconds, and have a countdown, then let the player resume where they were at that point.
 If they die within 3 seconds, rewind even further to grace period before that.
 5. Tiny

+## Boss (quickboss)
+when boss has low health
+has line of sight to player
+distance to player
+is in specific areas of chamber if player:
+	has shield up
+	has recently shot
+	is charging shot
+	is dashing
+	is running
+	is jumping
+	is on wall

 Use abilities gained from defeating enemies in the stage to defeat the boss.